fumitoh/modelx/doc/source/tutorial.rst

 ^^^^^^^^^^^^^^^^^
 Space inheritance is a concept analogous to class inheritance in object-oriented programming languages.
-By making full use of space inheritance, you can minimize duplicated formula definitions, keeping your model organized and transparent and maintain model integrity.
+By making full use of space inheritance, you can organize multiple spaces sharing similar features into an inheritance tree of spaces, minimizing duplicated formula definitions, keeping your model organized and transparent while maintaining model integrity.

 Inheritance lets one space use(inherit) other spaces, as base spaces.
 The inheriting space is called a derived space of the base spaces.